 - Ability to deal with tricky situations and difficult clients

 Apart from all these, a key skill for any customer service representative is knowing how to extract valuable information from the random information customers throw at them.
-Customers might not clearly communicate their problems to you.
-But you need to be skillful enough to understand what they’re trying to say.
+Customers might not communicate their problems to you.
+But you need to be skilful enough to understand what they’re trying to say.
 It sounds tricky, doesn’t it?
 This is why opting for customer service isn’t for everyone.

 6) Online Video Creation

-A major chunk of online marketers uses video content since it’s clearly more engaging.
+A major chunk of online marketers uses video content since it’s more engaging.
 But creating such appealing videos is no easy task.
 It requires learning several applications, the most prominent one being DaVinci Resolve.

 You also need to constantly keep learning, because there’s always some new trend that attracts more engagement.
 For example, the current trend that is continuing into 2020 is motion graphics.

 Moreover, video creation is also linked to social media marketing.
 With the continuous popularity of platforms such as Facebook and Instagram, companies require video content that specifically targets social media.
-So as a freelancer, you can choose to market yourself either as an online video creator or specifically as a social media video creator.
+So as a freelancer, you can choose to market yourself, either as an online video creator or specifically as a social media video creator.